Gieves & Hawkes

 - Better stock visibility.
 Customers are more likely to buy something that isn’t in the store if they know exactly when Gieves & Hawkes can get it for them, or if it is available in another store.
 The company can now set automatic stock ordering when specific items need to be restocked.

 - Improved marketing focus.
 Microsoft CRM makes it easy to filter records by transaction history and send only marketing that interests the customer.
 This means Gieves & Hawkes is getting to know its customers better, and it reduces the number of customers who opt out of receiving marketing communications.

 - Better service at point of sale.
 All Gieves & Hawkes customers now enjoy an improved experience.
 “The better customer experience really comes into its own with our VIP customers.
 We can check account activity and give them a knowledgeable, friendly, first-class service,” says Thompson.

 - Single source of information.
 Because the new solution is integrated, there’s only one version of the truth.
 Making decisions about sales, marketing, and stock is now easier and almost instant.

 - Simple foreign exchange.
-With Microsoft Dynamics NAV and its ability to handle multiple currencies, it’s easy to trade across different countries.
+With Microsoft Dynamics ERP and its ability to handle multiple currencies, it’s easy to trade across different countries.
 “We’re better placed now to serve whoever walks into one of our stores,” says Thompson.